alessiodesogus/alessiodesogus.github.io/youniverse.md

 - Specifically for `mental health` videos, we filter some of the undesired contents based on keywords like `monkey`, `malone`, for they show little relevance to the topic.

-Now lets see some of our results:
+Now lets see some of our samples:

 {% include samples.html %}

+Seems that there are still some noisy data included inside, but the majority of the videos are focusing on mental health now.
+Seems like a good result.
+Let's use a wordcloud figure to see their tags:

 ![wordcloud](assets/img/wordcloud.png)

 Great!
-Our final results are now much more relevant and convincing 🎉, and we are ready to step into the next step!
+Most of the tags are mental health related!
+Now the results are much more relevant and convincing 🎉, and we are ready to step into the next step!

 ![invitation](assets/img/are-you-ready.gif)